fiirefly24/belajar-python/definition.md

         Set     = {} unordered and immutable, but Add/remove OK.
         Tuple   = () ordered and unchangeable.
 Duplicates Ok.
 Faster

+## 2D Collection
+    Is a collection that's made up of collections

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.